It's safe to say that no one wants to spend countless hours copy and pasting information into QuickBooks. We're hoping that's why you're here.

 It's important to note that these Merchant Fees are purely to track the total dollar amount that you charged the client and should not be confused with the Payment Processing Fees related to Bank Deposits that reflect the net processing fees for all of the charges and refunds grouped within that particular Bank Deposit.

 If you recall from the beginning of the article we talked about how a Project had a sync/re-sync button.
-Well, the same thing exists for Charges, Refunds and Payouts in Goodshuffle Pro.
+Well, the same thing exists for Charges, Refunds and Transfers in Goodshuffle Pro.
 Simply click the "+" icon to see the details and the aforementioned sync/re-sync buttons.

 What about my A/R Reports?